” Develop success from failures. Discouragement and failure are two of the surest stepping stones to success.” -Dale Carnegie.

 Maintain good eye contact

-If you're not sure what's being, then ask for the question to be repeated.
+If you're not sure what's being asked, then ask for the question to be repeated.

 Avoid just giving one-word answers.
 Expand and support your answer with examples.